 In general, for most SaaS companies to be profitable, they must rely on a large-scale user base in order to reach this goal.
 However, when a potential customer needs a certain product, they will conduct online research, read online reviews, speak with their colleagues and network, and try several different free trials or demonstrations to help their buying decision.

 No matter what type of products your SaaS offers; marketing your company depends heavily on how well you are providing valuable information.
 Valuable information that is not only about your product but also about your industry in general and your target audience’s interests.

 An effective digital marketing strategy is a great way to provide as much information and reassurance in the shortest possible time to guide your target audience through the sales funnel.
 Once your target audience is in your funnel, this will provide your SaaS company with the data needed to find out what challenges your target audience is facing and features of your product that your users actually care about.
 This information will allow you to make the appropriate changes needed to earn and retain more customers.

 You first need to grow your user base.
-Since your SaaS marketing needs are more similar to a B2C company, it is important that you produce campaigns that are engaging, customer-focused and data-driven – which a digital marketing strategy can deliver.
+Since your SaaS marketing needs are a blend of both a B2B and B2C company, it is important that you produce campaigns that are engaging, customer-centric and data-driven – which a digital marketing strategy can deliver.

 Here are a few results that your company will obtain:

 - Raising brand awareness

 - Attracting quality traffic to your website

 - Converting leads to customers